BlueBrain/nexus/src/main/paradox/docs/api/1.1/admin/admin-orgs-api.md

 - `{type}`: Iri - can be used to filter the resulting organizations based on their `@type` value.
 This parameter can appear multiple times, filtering further the `@type` value.
 - `{createdBy}`: Iri - can be used to filter the resulting organizations based on their creator
 - `{updatedBy}`: Iri - can be used to filter the resulting organizations based on the person which performed the last update
 - `{label}`: String - can be used to filter the resulting organizations based on its label.
-E.g.: `label=my` will match any organization's label that contains the string `my`. `label='my'` will match any organization where label is equal to `my`.
+E.g.: `label=my` will match any organization's label that contains the string `my`.

 **Example**